frikyng/repo_for_repoChat/Documentation.md

 ## Different types of tree

-ALSO BELONG TO MAIN DOC
+ALSO BELONGS TO MAIN DOC

-Different tree are generated throughout the acquisition / analysis process.
+Different trees are generated throughout the acquisition / analysis process.
 Unless indicated, all these trees use the original Z-stack coordinates (i.e. stack X-Y pixels size and plane spacing for Z- pixel size).
-They can all be converted in microns using information from the acquisition header. see `rescale_tree() `for the rescaling formula.
+They can all be converted to microns using information from the acquisition header.
+See `rescale_tree() `for the rescaling formula.

 ### Files